cwmoreiras/cwmoreiras.github.io/about.md

 I'm Carlos.
 I'm an embedded systems engineer who lives in the Bay Area, California.

-I love hardware hacking, well-designed software, video games, science fiction, my dog, and my wife, in no particular order.
+I love hardware hacking, well-designed software, video games, science fiction, my dog, and my wife, and not in that order.

 Black Lives Matter.